JpDocProjects/PID_Controller_Tech_Demo/README.md

 # PID_Controller_Tech_Demo
-A Ball & Beam–style Arduino project that uses a PID control system to regulate the position of an object along a straight line.
-The main components are an ultrasonic sensor, a metal gear servo, and a LEGO-based support structure.
+A Ball & Beam analogue Arduino project that uses a PID system to control an object's position along a straight line.
+The most important components are an ultrasonic sensor, a metal-geared servo, and a series of joints in a LEGO support structure.

+The ultrasonic sensor measures the object's distance relative to a reference point determined by a potentiometer.
+This offset is sent into a PID controller, which calculates the new angle for the micro servo to reduce the offset and move the object to the desired position.

 ![Black Background](images/Black_Background(edited).png)